-He’s never been one to play into the complacency trap, and his latest release, “State,” is evidence that he’s not about to start mailing it in now.
+He’s never been one to fall into the complacency trap and his latest release, “State,” is evidence that he’s not about to start mailing it in now.

 Sure, it would’ve been a treat to hear tracks from “State” played in abundance, but it was all about the hits on this night.

-Such is the protocol for many a summer concerts, because not everyone who attends is a card carrying member of the fan club.
+Such is the protocol for many a summer concerts, because not everyone in attendance is a card carrying member of the fan club.
 The key to orchestrating a free outdoor concert in Western New York is compiling a set that achieves a vibrant synthesis of old and new material without alienating either side.